Sautéed Broccoli Recipe with Roasted Garlic and Pecorino

 • Roasted Garlic: Forget sautéed garlic in this recipe; roasted is where it's at.

-• Pecorino Romano Cheese: Pecorino punches up this broccoli.
+• Pecorino Romano Cheese: Pecorino adds a punch to the broccoli.

-• Fresh Lemon: Lemon brightens the umami ingredients in this dish.
+• Fresh Lemon: Lemon brightens the dish's umami flavors.

 Variations & Substitutions